RoanCrom/Easy-git-push-and-pull/README.md

 # Easy-git-push-and-pull
-I made it possible to upload fat files
+I made it possible to upload fat files - splitting is fun and hopefully not corrupting

 Is this safe?